awslabs/deeplearning-emr/mxnet-spark/README.md

 ![CPU Utilization.png](resources/cpu-utilization.png)

 ## Summary
-To summarize, we demonstrated setting up a Spark cluster of 4 nodes, that uses MXNet to run distributed inference across 10000 images stored on S3, completing the processing within 5(4.4) minutes.
+To summarize, we demonstrated setting up a Spark cluster of 4 nodes, that uses MXNet to run distributed inference across 10000 images stored on S3, completing the processing within 5 (4.4) minutes.

-As demonstrated, Spark was able to automatically handle failures by rescheduling failed tasks on available executors eliminating the need for manual operator intervention.

 ## Learn More.